 Monitoring your speed when you talk is essential!
 Have you ever spoken to someone who knew how to slow down their words and pick up their speed as well?
 It’s super engaging!
 Changing your speed when you talk is essential to communicate efficiently and captivatingly!
 When we get nervous it may seem impossible to slow down but just take a deep breath or a sip of water and try again.
 Realize that people are listening to you for a reason, they want to hear what you have to say!
 There’s no reason to rush through your words.

-Slow down your words when you are trying: describe something, build a narrative, or increase focus
+Slow down your words when you are trying: to describe something, build a narrative, or increase focus.

-Increase your tempo when you are trying: get people excited, introduce something, or get a point across
+Increase your tempo when you are trying: to get people excited, introduce something, or get a point across.

 4. Volume and Pitch